 Steve has more than 30 years of marine industry experience.
 Steve has worked for several major boat manufacturers, holding management positions in engineering, customer service and quality assurance.
 Steve has been involved with standard development and compliance for 25 years.
 He became a certification inspector for IMCI in 1999, is a member of the ABYC Fuel & Ventilation Committee and is a former member of the Electrical Project Technical Committee.
 He is certified by the ABYC for Standards Accreditation and Electrical Marine Technician.

 Michael is an inspector for IMCI as well as NMMA and is a licensed member of the Professional Engineers Ontario, the International Association of Marine Investigators and the American Boat and Yacht Council.
-He is also a director of the Canadian Yachting Association.
+He is also Vice chair of the the Canadian Safe Boating Council.

 Before being contracted by NMMA in 2006, Denis was a marine surveyor with comprehensive assignments ranging from condition and value surveys to electrical failures.
 For many years, Denis served Sea Ray Boats as an assembly supervisor, manufacturing engineering technician, prototype development technician and ABYC & USCG compliance specialist.
 Denis is also experienced in marine repair.